 Yes, it is possible to build a fish tank that you do not have to clean.
 Theoretically, if you have enough plants that can absorb the nutrients produced by your livestock, you can have a balanced ecosystem.
 However, there will still be algae and dead spots to clean up over time.
 This maintenance will be a lot lower than other aquariums as you will not need to change water as frequently.
 Many go months without water changes.

-Which Pet Fish Are Best For Beginners?
+Which Species Are Best For Beginners?

 In my opinion, the pet fish that is best for beginners is the Zebra Danio.
 Other good fits are guppies, mollies, and smaller tetras.
 A Betta works if you have a tank big enough for it.
 See our Betta Fish Care guide for a full overview on proper Betta Fish care.
+You can also check our our best fish for a 5 gallon fish tank post if you are looking for a smaller setup.

-Can Fish Live Without An Air Pump?
+Can Aquatic Pets Live Without An Air Pump?

 Fish can live without an air pump.
 A tank that is full of live plants can supply plenty of oxygen to a fish.
 You may need an air pump if you stock level is high in the tank, but generally with a filter or live plants you will get plenty of surface agitation to produce oxygen in your tank.